acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 ### Implementing the User Interface ###

 The [`widget`](packages/addon-kit/docs/widget.html) module is a natural fit for this add-on's UI.
-We'll want to specify its content using HTML, so we can display an array of icons.
+We'll specify its content using HTML, so we can display an array of icons.
 The widget must be able to display different content for different windows, so we'll use the [`WidgetView`](packages/addon-kit/docs/widget.html) object.